 It’s up to you to choose which path best suits your current strategy and whether you need more power for your current run or something to spend back home to make yourself permanently stronger.
 Eventually, you can even unlock new aspects for your weapons, that can fundamentally change how they feel.

 Hades encourages experimentation as well, to truly acquire the resources you need.
 You must progress through the layers of the underworld and defeat its guardians using a variety of weapons and tactics.
 Sticking to just one will gimp your progression severely.
-Many rewards are tied to the weapons your using.
+Many rewards are tied to the weapons you use.

 The army of underworld denizens that seek to slay you further enhances the game’s depth.
 Each of the four layers offers a variety of foes.
 Each and every one has its own quirks and powers, and your approach will vary drastically based not only on your choice of weapon but also on the boons you have picked up.